biaslab/biaslab-hugo/content/research/starter-guide.md

 {{< figure src="/img/starter-guide/latex-logo.png" width="120px" class="left-inline" >}}

-The project's final report should be written in [LaTeX](http://www.latex-project.org/).
+The project's final report should be written in [LaTeX](http://www.latex-project.org/) on [Overleaf](https://www.overleaf.com/).
 You must get familiar with LaTeX early during your project, because we start writing the final report very soon after the start of the project.

 ### Zotero